 - Attractive: The message or the speech of the sender should be attractive.
 The receiver gives more attention to attractive speech.

-- Free form error: Another pre-condition of successful oral communication is that the message must be free from all kinds of errors.
-Errorless speech makes the communication fruitful.
+- Freeform error: Another pre-condition of successful oral communication is that the message must be free from all kinds of errors.
+Errorless speech makes communication fruitful.

 - Other: Avoiding pre-supposition, Attractive presentation of the message, Regular practices etc.

-Under what circumstances oral communication is more effective or, In between oral communication and written communication which one are more effective?
+Under what circumstances oral communication is more effective or, In between oral communication and written communication which one is more effective?